Follow these steps to build a document creation process with Airtable and ActiveMerge.

 Step 2: Create a Contract Template in Word or Google Docs

-This will be your master legal document that ActiveMerge uses to insert Airtable data automatically.
+The template will be your document that ActiveMerge uses to insert Airtable data automatically.

 - Open Microsoft Word or Google Docs.